 Skip to Content

-Solved: How do I remove the padlock Icon from hard drives in Windows 10
+How to remove padlock Icon from drives in Windows?

 The presence of a padlock icon on hard drives in the Windows 10 File Explorer indicates that the hard drive has been encrypted using BitLocker or Device Encryption programs.